Sky-Walk: Revolution

 Charles Brockden Brown lived through the American Revolutionary War, and his concerns for America and its recently revolutionized ideals are apparent in many of his works.
-Brown's parents were pacifist Quakers, and his father was exiled to Virginia in 1771, the year Brockden Brown was born.
+Brown's parents were pacifist Quakers, and his father was exiled to Virginia in 1777, during the British occupation of Philadelphia.
 Brockden Brown was later sent to the Friends' Latin School in Philadelphia to study under Robert Proud, also a Quaker and an opponent of the war.
 Brown's parents wanted him to become a lawyer, but Brown was very troubled by the idea of justice that the new America appeared to represent, particularly the "precedence that financial gain claimed over morality and justice".
 This concern is apparent in Sky-Walk, when the narrator struggles with the creditor to release Annesley from prison.
 Brown's concerns with freedom and revolution are also indicative in the narrator's dissatisfaction with his patroness.

 The setting from the extract of Sky-Walk is Ireland (it must be assumed from the emphasis of a Delaware setting in the notes of Dunlap and Smith that the narrator later moves to Delaware).
 Ireland, at this time, was associated with radicalism.
 In Edgar Huntly it is Clithero who is the Irish exile, in Sky-Walk it appears to be the character of Annesley.
 Some scholars have asserted that the device of sleepwalking is in itself an allegory of post-revolutionary America, citing that Brown's sleepwalkers share similarities to the "political representative as a 'puppet' of the people'" and those who are "'monstrously' independent of his constituents' intentions".